Senior Research Scientist

 X-point Target Divertor Concept

-The QCM is unambiguously identified as an electron drift-Alfven wave.
+The QCM is unambiguously identified as an electron drift-wave with significant interchange drive and EM contributions.

 Transport and drift-driven plasma flow components in the Alcator C-Mod boundary plasma